torba-rb/torba/README.md

 ## Design limitations

-* Torba doesn't do any version dependency resolution, it's up to you to specify correct version of each asset package,
+* Torba doesn't do any version dependency resolution, it's up to you to specify the correct version of each asset package,
-* Torba doesn't do any builds, use remote sources with pre-built assets.
+* Torba doesn't do any builds, you should use remote sources with pre-built assets.

 ## Installation